 |Extremely wet basement with puddles of water on the floor and dripping water on the walls

 |(The pints are measured after 24 hours)

 Other important features to consider while choosing a basement dehumidifier, are:

-Buy a basement dehumidifier with a pump that is able to pump water to sink or out of the house
+- Buy a basement dehumidifier with a pump that can pump water to sink or out of the house

-Buy a basement dehumidifier that is able to operate optimally even at low temperatures
+Buy a basement dehumidifier that can operate optimally even at low temperatures.

 3. Is the basement dehumidifier energy star rated?

 We highly recommend you invest in an energy star certified dehumidifier.
 This will keep your energy consumption for drying the basement low and affordable.